-The Organization has 39 affiliates that pay annual affiliate member dues for the nonexclusive right and sublicense to use the trademarks and service marks for use in performance of the charitable purpose.
+As of August 31, 2017 and 2016, the Organization has 42 and 39 affiliates, respectively, that pay annual affiliate member dues for the nonexclusive right and sublicense to use the trademarks and service marks for use in performance of the charitable purpose.
 Affiliate member dues are paid annually by each affiliate and are deferred and recognized over the period to which the dues relate.